Chitinase: Presence in food

 Chitinases occur naturally in many common foods.
 Phaseolus vulgaris, bananas, chestnuts, kiwifruit, avocados, papaya, and tomatoes, for example, all contain significant levels of chitinase, as defense against fungal and invertebrate attack.
 Stress, or environmental signals like ethylene gas, may stimulate increased production of chitinase.

 Some parts of chitinase molecules, almost identical in structure to hevein or other proteins in rubber latex due to their similar function in plant defense, may trigger an allergic cross-reaction known as latex-fruit syndrome.

 Applications

 Chitinases have a wealth of applications, some of which have already been realized by industry.
 This includes bio-conversion of chitin to useful products such as fertilizer, the production of non-allergenic, non-toxic, biocompatible, and biodegradable materials (contact lenses, artificial skin and sutures with these qualities are already being produced) and enhancement of insecticides and fungicides.

-Phaseolus vulgaris chitinase - bean chitinase, BCH - has been transgenically inserted as a pest deterrent into entirely unrelated crops.
+A transgenic maize expressing an insect chitinase is able to kill the Sesamia cretica feeding on it.
+Transgenic plants producing extra copies of plant chitinase have higher resistance to fungi pathogens.

 Possible future applications of chitinases are as food additives to increase shelf life, therapeutic agent for asthma and chronic rhinosinusitis, as an anti-fungal remedy, an anti-tumor drug and as a general ingredient to be used in protein engineering.